BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 study the lambda: when are things created, what happens if it's inside the body of the lambda, inside the capture list, what happens when we copy a lambda.

-create a `std::function implementation`, get an understaing of type erasure, lifetime. make it work with lambda, free functions, static functions, etc... . also make it `constexpr`, and to try and impalement small function optimization.
+create a `std::function implementation`, get an understanding of type erasure, lifetime. make it work with lambda, free functions, static functions, etc... . also make it `constexpr`, and to try and impalement small function optimization.

 </details>